wp-plugins/flyzoo/readme.txt

 07.03.2015

 - New: Option to sort group chats
-- New: Option to customize the main button label when set to "Users Online & Chatrooms" mode
+- New: Option to customize the main button label when set to "Users Online & Chat rooms" mode

 06.30.2015